-‘Don’t Be A Tos53r’ is a new campaign launched in partnership with Keep Britain Tidy aimed at
+The ‘Don’t Be A Tos53r’ enforcement campaign launched in partnership with Keep Britain Tidy targets those who toss their rubbish out of car windows.

 Research published by Keep Britain Tidy shows that a third of people (33%) do not know that the registered keeper of a vehicle can now be fined if someone in their car or van throws rubbish out of it.